EXCEPTIONAL FAMILY MEMBER PROGRAM

 For enrollment/disenrollment or reassignment questions:

 For Family Member Travel Screening (FMTS) questions:

-EFMP-Family Support is provided by Airman and Family Readiness Centers (A&FRC) or Military & Family Support Centers (M&FSC) EFMP-FS coordinators to all DoD ID cardholdersassigned to the installation or located in the community.
+EFMP-Family Support is provided by Airman and Family Readiness Centers (A&FRC) or Military & Family Readiness Centers' (M&FRC) EFMP-FS coordinators to all DoD ID cardholders assigned to the installation or located in the community.
 Our mission is to enhance the quality of life for EFMP families.

 JBA EFMP-FAMILY SUPPORT OFFICE:

-Considers the medical and educational needs of the family when it has been determined that the required services are not available at the Airman’s current or projected assignment location.
+EFMP-Assignment Coordination considers the medical and educational needs of a family when it has been determined that the required services are not available at the Airman’s current or projected assignment location.

 JBA EFMP-ASSIGNMENTS OFFICE:

 Please check the Andrews FSS Homepage for classes and events.